Highway Quality Test

 Audit Note:

-Incomplete mixing or incorrect water content can alter the observed setting time and may result in test failure during audit verification.
+Incomplete mixing or incorrect water content can alter observed setting time and cause test failure during audit.

-After initial stiffening, the Final Setting Time of Cement Test as per IS 4031 defines when finishing and curing can safely begin in concrete and bridge works.
+After initial stiffening, the Final Setting Time defines when finishing and curing can safely begin.

 5. Test Procedure (IS 4031 Method)